The Cribs: Ignore the Ignorant (2009–2010)

 In December 2009, Ignore the Ignorant was placed at number 11 in Mojo magazine's "Albums of the Year", and at number 7 in The Fly's "Albums of the Year".
 NME also placed it at No. 30 in their end of year list, as well as making "Cheat on Me" a track of the year.
 In Japan, Crossbeat magazine placed it at No. 8 in its "Albums of 2009" list, whilst Music Magazine called it the No. 1 album of 2009.
 Both magazines are leading publications in Japan.
 At the same time, The New Fellas was named an "Album of the Century" by Q.

 2010 began with another extensive United States and Canada tour, before heading off for dates in Australia and New Zealand.
-Festival appearances including Glastonbury, Lollapalooza, Fuji Rock, Benecassim, Sziget and Pukkelpop amongst others followed.
+Festival appearances including Glastonbury, Lollapalooza, Fuji Rock, Benicassim, Sziget and Pukkelpop amongst others followed.

 During this time the band were invited to support Aerosmith at two arena shows in Spain and France.

-For Record Store Day 2010 the Cribs released "So Hot Now" as a split 7-inch single with Portland, OR band The Thermals on legendary riot grrrl label Kill Rock Stars.
+For Record Store Day 2010 the Cribs released "So Hot Now" as a split 7-inch single with Portland, OR band the Thermals on legendary riot grrrl label Kill Rock Stars.

 On 9 August 2010, BBC Radio 1 DJ Zane Lowe announced during his show that he would be playing a brand new Cribs song that night.
-The very next day, 'Housewife' was released officially on iTunes.
+The very next day, "Housewife" was released officially on iTunes.
 No one, from music industry insiders to the band's fans, had any idea that a new single was being geared up until that moment.
 The cover art featured Ryan and Gary in drag.
 Later that month the band appeared on the main stage once again at the Reading and Leeds festivals to close the album campaign.
 These would be Marr's last shows with the Cribs.